How do I troubleshoot issues related to PostGIS extension when upgrading my RDS for PostgreSQL instance?

 - current_version with the currently installed version of the extension

-If the command doesn't return an update path, but the installed_version and default_version values of the extensions are same, then it means that the extension is already updated.
+If the command doesn't return an update path, but the installed_version and default_version values of the extensions are same, then the extension is already updated.
 In this case, you can perform the engine version upgrade.

 postgres=> SELECT * FROM pg_extension_update_paths('postgis') WHERE source='2.3.7' AND target NOT LIKE '%next%' AND source<target AND path LIKE '%--%';